michaelwitty/bug-free-octo-robot/README.md

 Simple CRUD application that allows you to view add edit and delete entries in a phone book.

-Backend is build using EFCore and Web API as a single service.
+Backend is built using EFCore and Web API as a single service.\
 Web front end is a simple React app.

 ### Prerequisites